 What is The Forest School?

-The Forest School is a private 100% outdoor learning centre set on a coastal property amongst stunning New Zealand native bush.
+The Forest School is a not-for-profit social enterprise providing experiential learning in a 100% natural environment.
+Our outdoor learning centre is set on a beachfront property amongst stunning New Zealand native bush.
 We provide an experiential learning space for primary aged children where potential is unlocked and new passions are discovered.

 The Forest School reconnects children to nature, enabling them to become healthier, happier and empowered.
 Learning is play based, authentic and purposeful which enables confidence to grow, creativity to develop and resilience to flourish.